Kchaitanya30/Processing-Geographic-Data/Geometry Processing and Method Development/README.md

     - NEAR_FID is null
 - NEAR_FID  >  Calculated field
     - Select OBJECTID_1
-- Because NEAR_FID AND OBJECTID_1 same this is a important step for dissolve
+-  Because NEAR_FID and OBJECTID_1 are the same, this is an important step for dissolve

 ## Validate topology:
 - To check the quality of the geometry